onsala-space-observatory/UVMultiFit/INSTALL.md

 ### TEST 1+2: Fitting source ellipticity with different radial intensity profiles

-The source appears unresolved in the image plane.
+All sources appear unresolved in the image plane.
 The axis ratio and position angle are, within uncertainties, compatible with the ones used in the simulation.

-All sources appear unresolved in the image plane.

 The residuals are all very small, with the exception of the "power-2"
 source: